-Degree in Business Administration (MBA) program is accredited by the Association of Collegiate Business Schools and Programs, and the graduate program leading to the Master of Science

-Degree with a major in Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).
+Degree in Business Administration (MBA) program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP), and the graduate program leading to the Master of Science Degree with a major in Nursing is accredited by the Commission on Collegiate Nursing Education (CCNE).
 The American Council on Pharmaceutical Education (ACPE) has granted full accreditation to the Doctor of Pharmacy (Pharm.
 D.) program.